 Penta reserves the right to reject any application that does not comply with the requirements provided herewith.

-The BFA 2023 is open to individuals or organizations significantly contributing to maternal and child health, particularly infectious diseases affecting children.
+The BFA 2023 is open to individuals or organisations significantly contributing to maternal and child health, particularly infectious diseases affecting children.
 The BFA 2023 winners will include:

 Group nominations are admitted.
 In this case, only one of the group members will officially travel to Italy, in 2024 for the BFA 2023 award ceremony.